13Jan 2025

 Data encryption is purposely executed to secure confidential information during storage or when being transferred from one computer system to another.

 Today, new encryption algorithms have been developed to replace the out-of-date DES – data encryption standard – where the former plays a very significant role in securing information and computing systems.
+The modern encryption tools come with confidentiality properties such as data integrity, data authentication as well as non-cancellation features.

 By authentication, the sender of the data is identified and verified; the integrity feature proves that the content of the information is not distorted while the non-cancellation property ensures that the person who sends the information cannot repudiate transferring it.